 - Weekly stock recommendations with expert analysis.
 Get a weekly stock pick from a market expert with a proven track record.

 - Relatively affordable annual cost compared to some investment newsletters.
-The service is $99 for the first year and $199 for future years.
-That translates to $8.25 per month for the first year and $16.58 per month in future years.
+The service for new members is $99 for the first year and $199 for future years.
+That translates to $8.25 per month for the first year and $16.58 per month for future years.

 - Text and email alerts give you quick information.
-Opt-in for alerts via email and text message so you don't miss an announcement.
+Opt-in for alerts via email and text message to avoid missing an announcement.

-- Upsales.
+- Upselling.
 The site is heavy on sales and uses strong marketing language to try to sell you additional subscriptions.

 - No stock recommendation is guaranteed.
 While The Motley Fool team has outperformed the markets overall, not every stock they suggest is a winner.

 - Recommendations can move the market.
 Stock prices can temporarily spike after the newsletter comes out, which might lead you to buy at a higher price if you're not careful.